December 11 – 12, 2025

 songminsuk@chungbuk.ac.kr

-Min-Suk Song, Ph.D., is currently a Professor at the College of Medicine and Medical Research Institute at Chungbuk National University in Cheongju-si, Korea.
-He specializes in microbiology with a focus on the pathogenesis of influenza viruses and the development of vaccines for infectious diseases.
+Min-Suk Song, Ph.D. is a Professor in the College of Medicine and the Medical Research Institute at Chungbuk National University (Cheongju, Korea).
+He is a microbiologist specializing in influenza pathogenesis and the development of antivirals and vaccines.

 Biography